 One of the primary tools that you will use throughout your university studies is writing.
 To better serve your needs in the area of composition, the university asks that you complete a 45-minute placement essay assignment.

 The essay you write will be read and scored by a panel of university readers.
-The paper's score will help us place you in either our ENGL 100 Introduction to Writing class or ENGL 101 Written Communication class.
+The paper's score will help us place you in either ENGL 100 Introduction to Writing or ENGL 101 Written Communication.

-It is required students complete a writing placement essay assignment without any outside help because a genuine example of your writing ability is needed in order to place you into the appropriate composition class.
+It is required students complete a writing placement essay assignment without any outside help; a genuine example of your writing ability is needed in order to place you into the appropriate composition class.

 Does everyone have to complete the writing placement process?

 a.
 Students whose ACT English score is 24 or higher AND whose high school GPA is greater than 2.5 do not need to take the writing placement and will be able to enroll directly into English 101.